wyfang/csgo-config/README.md

 The file "radiopanel.txt" is located in the Counter-Strike Global Offensive directory:*\Counter-Strike Global Offensive\csgo\resource\ui

-Ues.
+Ues:
-Once installed, any fire and movement in the game will automatically remove any traces of blood, bullet holes and bomb traces from the map.
+After installation, any fire, movement in the game will automatically remove any traces on the map, such as blood, bullet holes, bomb traces.

-When an enemy is behind cover, a sound will tell you that the opponent has been hit when you shoot to concentrate the enemy.
+When the enemy is behind cover, there will be a sound to tell you that the opponent was hit when you shoot to focus the enemy.

-The radar map will try to show more areas, but you are no longer in the centre of the radar.
+The radar map will try to show more areas, but you are no longer in the center of the radar.

-Pressing "TAB" will display the network and FPS status and the release will automatically disappear.
+Pressing "TAB" will display the network and FPS status, and the release will automatically disappear.

-Pressing "N" will reset the auto-canceled gun to the smashed gun and turn it on.
-Pressing "V" will rotate the view 180 degrees.
+Pressing "N" will reset the auto-canceled gun to the smashed gun and turn it on, and the game radio will emit an interesting voice.
+Pressing "V" after pressing "N" once will rotate the view 180 degrees.

 During a match, press "H" to quickly set the team's fast voice volume between 20% and 7%.

-During a game, press "F6, F7, F8" to quickly speak to invite other players to compliment your csgo message.
+During the game, press "F6, F7, F8" to quickly speak to invite other players to compliment your csgo message.

 Press "mouse5" to kill yourself in entertainment, warm-up mode or if the server allows it.

-Pressing "Alt" will open cheat mode and will say "!drop" to your teammates.
+Pressing "Alt" will turn on cheat mode.

+Pressing "K" will say "!drop" to your teammates; cheat mode will reduce the thickness of your model.

+Pressing "." will toggle the game microphone to be heard by yourself.

+Pressing "/" will keep the microphone on.

+Pressing "i" will toggle the 3 aimers.

+Pressing "F1" will jump and release the fire button.

 In cheat mode.

-Press "CAPS" to quickly switch to flight mode.
+Press "CAPS" to quickly switch flight mode.

 Press "Z" to get a jump device; press "C" to prevent the safe from entering the crosshairs; press "B" to get a blast shield.
-(As soon as possible, the default Z\C\B function will still work)
+(As soon as possible, the default Z\C\B function still works)

-The game's default sounds will show the full content, e.g. bombs going off.
+The game's default sound will show the full content, such as a bomb explosion.

 ===========================

-更新时间：2021-06-17 19:32

 安装：